 The median rent in Hallandale beach is $1,123 and with 46.8% of buildings being renter-occupied in Hallandale beach.

 Sum up: There are a fair number of rental opportunities but a decent level of competition for your tenant's dollar.

 Keywords: young families, centrally-located, growing downtown

 The amenities in Oakland Park are incredible and the location even better.
-Commuters from Oakland park face a shorter commute than most Florida residence and the city offers affordable residential and commercial space while being just minutes away from the ocean.
+Commuters from Oakland park face a shorter commute than most Florida residence.
+Meanwhile the city offers affordable residential and commercial space while being just minutes away from the ocean.

-At $6.10 for every $1000 of property, Oakland Park's property taxes are on par with the cities around them.
-That being said, the city has reduced property tax rates many times in the past five years.
+At $6.10 for every $1000 of property, Oakland Park's property taxes are on par with the cities around them but the city has reduced property tax rates many times in the past five years.

 The city has made great strides in preparing for growth with significant investment in infrastructure, identifying the retail gaps, and branding its downtown.